 In some cases, strips or large patterns were created on bead looms and then sewn in place on a backing material.
 This applique technique would make decorative work much easier as the artist only had to work with a smaller item rather than an entire dress, tipi, or headdress.

-This type of beadwork also goes by the names spot or crow stitch It is a relatively common way to attach patterns of beads to fabric or leather.
-After the artist plans the patterns and where each color of bead will go, they thread a needle with sinew or, in more modern circumstances, beading thread.
+This type of Native American Indian beadwork also goes by the names spot or crow stitching.
+It is a relatively common way to attach patterns of beads to fabric or leather.
+After the artist plans the patterns and where each color of the bead will go, they thread a needle with sinew or, in more modern circumstances, beading thread.
 The beads line the thread in the correct order so that, when laid across the fabric, they already form the pattern.
 For example, if the beader wanted to make simple stripes, they would thread three white beads, three blue beads, three white beads, etc.

 After the thread contains all the necessary beads for the first part of the design, the artist lays it across the fabric.
 Then, they use another needle to stitch the first thread down to the fabric between each bead.
 This secures the pattern neatly.

-For example, different groups seemed to prefer different colors and traded with the Europeans specifically for those.[xii]
+For example, different Native American groups seemed to prefer different colors and traded with the Europeans specifically for those.
 The Sioux frequently worked on a white background and used bold blues, yellow, various shades of green, and a unique shade of pink.
 The Cheyenne shared the Sioux's love of background white but included more turquoise, transparent beads, and bright red in their patterns.
 Far northern groups like the Ojibwa had multi-colored backgrounds with dark red, crystal clear, and even black with many floral motifs.
-Southeastern tribes like the Cherokee used a lot more black than other Native American groups.
+Southeastern tribes like the Cherokee used a lot more black in their beading than other Native American groups.

 These differences may have reflected what each group valued in the world, or were simply personal preferences that became trends much like people today have favorite colors in fashion.
 No matter what colors they chose, the overwhelming styles and designs featured geometric shapes of various types.

-Explore Native Culture
+2023 Explore Native Challenge